onqtam/headjack/docs/why/9_SELFORG.md

 > "Because we retain more of our information now than at any previous point in human history, it takes much more effort to delete or remove unwanted information than to accumulate it.
 This is the ultimate entropy cost of generating additional information." - [Wikipedia page about James Gleick's book "The Information: A History, a Theory, a Flood"](https://en.wikipedia.org/wiki/The_Information:_A_History,_a_Theory,_a_Flood#:~:text=because%20we%20retain%20more%20of%20our%20information%20now%20than%20at%20any%20previous%20point%20in%20human%20history%2C%20it%20takes%20much%20more%20effort%20to%20delete%20or%20remove%20unwanted%20information%20than%20to%20accumulate%20it.%20This%20is%20the%20ultimate%20entropy%20cost%20of%20generating%20additional%20information)

+> "The first step is just recognizing that *there is a difference* between what's interesting and what's useful/true.
+I think many of our problems stem from people failing to distinguish between them in the first place.
+I think it's worth developing an intuitive sense of the "vibe" of truth/insight and the "vibe" of interesting bullshit." - [You Will Find This Interesting, by David Pinsof](https://open.substack.com/pub/everythingisbullshit/p/you-will-find-this-interesting?r=7omg8&utm_campaign=comment-list-share-cta&utm_medium=web&comments=true&commentId=17285575)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Agency
 ██████████████████████████████████████████████████████████████████